willdumm/historydag/README.md

 ## Getting Started

+HistoryDAG is on PyPI!
+Install with `pip install historydag`.

-Once you've cloned the repo, `pip install -e historydag` should be enough to get set up.
+Alternatively, once you've cloned the repo, `pip install -e historydag` should be enough to get set up.

 There is sample data in `sample_data/`.
 For example: